ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 ![image](https://user-images.githubusercontent.com/98122529/211849206-72c5d027-1d38-413d-9673-34c2ae36abfe.png)

 ## FAQ / Troubleshooting
 Read this for your Common Questions and Answers!
+This will be regularly updated and some of the answers in here are contributions from the [WindowsOnDeck reddit community!](https://www.reddit.com/r/WindowsOnDeck/)

 ### Q0.
 How do I check that the ISO is not tampered?